billmullen42/billmullen42.github.io/essays/Why_Bother.md

 ---

 Why bother learning Semantic UI, or any UI framework for that matter?

-For starters, it takes time and effort to learn a new framework, and you're not doing anything that can't be done in HTML or CSS.
-When you know the long and hard way to get from point A to point B, it's probably faster to take the long and hard route a second time.
+For starters, it takes time and effort to learn a new framework, and you're not doing anything that can't be done in HTML or CSS.When you know the long and hard way to get from point A to point B, it's probably faster to take the long and hard route a second time.
 Why bother finding shortcuts?
 After all, the internet doesn't really look any better than it did in 1997.
 What's the point?

 For the record, this is a straw man: